 There are coconut trees lining the shore, white sand, and crystal blue waters – a postcard-pretty scenery that you won’t easily forget.
 This beach is located in the town of Saint Anne, and a lovely place for beach holidays.

 The Pointe Marin is known for its mostly calm waters, making it ideal for swimming.
-The area is idyllic despite the presence of bars and tiny restaurants.
+The area is idyllic and has several small bars and restaurants.
 These establishments are housed in straw huts, giving the place a quaint tropical vibe.

 12. Anse Dufour, Martinique

 Situated near Les Trois-Ilets, Anse Dufour is the ideal getaway.
-The area is not touristy but has ample amenities and facilities for your convenience.
+This area is not touristy but has the amenities and facilities that you will need.
 Enjoy a meal with a view of the coast in one of the restaurants in the area.

 You may also buy from food vendors that serve up some authentic local cuisine.
 Blessed with golden sands and turquoise waters, Anse Dufour is ideal for picnics, sunbathing, beach volleyball, and a relaxing dip in the waters.